The Secret Garden (2020 film): Plot

 In 1947, Mary Lennox is found abandoned in her home in British India, her parents having died from cholera and her having been forgotten in the turmoil of Partition.
-Mary is sent to her uncle, Lord Archibald Craven's Misselthwaite Manor in Yorkshire, England.
+Mary is sent to her uncle, Archibald Craven's Misselthwaite Manor in Yorkshire, England.
 She is an unpleasant, unkind young girl who has had to repress her own emotions whilst growing up in the Raj.

-Upon arriving, she meets Mrs Medlock, a strict and firm lady who is Lord Craven's housekeeper and servant.
+Upon arriving, she meets Mrs Medlock, a strict and firm lady who is Mr Craven's housekeeper and servant.
 Mary is instructed to not explore the house and is confined to her room at night.
 There, she meets Martha, a servant who is unsettled by her demands.

 Mary is allowed to leave the house to explore the estate and woods nearby and stumbles upon a stray dog whom she names Jemima.
-Later that night, she hears tiny screams and wailings throughout the corridors only to find Lord Craven's bedridden son, Colin Craven.
+Later that night, she hears tiny screams and wailings throughout the corridors only to find Mr Craven's bedridden son, Colin Craven.

-The next day, Mary meets Lord Craven in his study and he tells her to not cause any trouble.
+The next day, Mary meets Mr Craven in his study and he tells her to not cause any trouble.
 Mary continues exploring and follows Jemima into the mist.
 When she catches up with Jemima, she finds the dog with its leg caught in a trap.
 She helps Jemima, freeing her from the trap but the dog runs away.
 Mary follows and climbs a wall and falls into the secret garden.

 Mary is then guided by a Robin to a stone statue within the garden which has a key to the garden within it.
 She leaves the garden as Mrs Medlock calls out for her.
 Back at the estate, Mary meets with Colin again as he talks about having a hunchback and not being able to walk.
 She tells him about the garden on the estate but Colin is uninterested.
 Snooping around later, she finds a room with pictures of both Mary's mother and Grace Craven, and she grabs a souvenir, a pearl necklace.